 - Open windows shades and curtains to create a bright, inviting atmosphere

 - Keep the kitchen and bathrooms clean, since buyers scrutinize these areas

-6. PREPARE FOR THE BUYERS INSPECTION
+6. PREPARING FOR THE BUYER’S INSPECTION